miketweaver/uvucsc-rvb/readme.md

 ## Network

 The network you're attacking is `10.0.0.1/24`.
-There are 2 IPs which are out of scope (don't touch them!)
+There are 3 IPs which are out of scope (don't touch them!)
 - `10.0.0.1` - The Firewall/DHCP/DNS server
 - `10.0.0.2` - The Pritunl VPN server
+- `10.0.0.3` - The VM Host

-This means you can attack any machine between `10.0.0.3` to `10.0.0.255`.
+This means you can attack any machine between `10.0.0.4` to `10.0.0.255`.
 Don't DDOS anything, as the whole VM infrastructure is on one PC and we don't want to break it.
 Other than that, there are no rules.
 If you get into a box and want to cause mayhem, by all means do it.
 Ever wondered what would happen with `rm -rf /`?
 Now's a good time to try. :)

 Here's a list of all the machines:
 - 9 Linux Servers